Sunday 27 October 2024

 Melanzane e Ceci (Egglant and Chickpeas) Recipe

-For this reason, I, Guido want to share my family recipe for Melanzane e Ceci (Egglant and Chickpeas).
+By this time of year, you are probably looking for a new recipe that includes eggplants, so I want to share my family recipe for Melanzane e Ceci (Egglant and Chickpeas).
 Melanzane e Ceci is a traditional recipe from the southern Tuscan countryside and can be served hot or cold.
 It’s usually considered ‘contorno’ (side vegetable dish), however it can be also served in small portions as an antipasto or as a light main course if topped with diced pecorino cheese and combined with simple olive oil and garlic bruschetta on the side.

 Chef Guido's Melanzane e Ceci Recipe